San Antonio Missions National Historical Park

 A UNESCO World Heritage Site

-In San Antonio, we celebrate our real heritage, and we hold our city’s true history in the highest regard.
-One of the many beautiful aspects of San Antonio Missions National Historical Park is that though it is a site steeped in history, it is still very much a thriving, active community today.
-Along with the Alamo and Mission Espada’s off-site livestock operation in Floresville, Rancho de las Cabras, San Antonio Missions National Historical Park was named the first World Heritage Site in Texas by the United Nations Organization for Education, Science and Culture (UNESCO), and includes the city’s four southernmost Spanish colonial missions – Concepción, San José, San Juan and Espada.
-Fun Fact: San Antonio Missions National Historical Park is the only unit of the National Park system in San Antonio.
+Along with the Alamo and Mission Espada’s off-site livestock operation in Floresville, Rancho de las Cabras, San Antonio Missions National Historical Park was named the first World Heritage Site in Texas by the United Nations Educational, Scientific and Cultural Organization (UNESCO), and includes the city’s four southernmost Spanish colonial missions: Concepción, San José, San Juan, and Espada.

 Plan Your Visit